Fabrizio-Caruso/CROSS-LIB/README.md

 - `src` contains the source code and all other files that are necessary to build the games and tests
 - `build` is supposed to be empty at first and it is the target directory for the build process.

-In order to use Cross-Lib scripts to build, create or delete game projects you need to be in the `src` directory.
+First of all you need to be in the `src` directory.

-You can use the `xl` script (or the `make` command) to do different operations on projects (such as create, build, delete, list).
+From `src` you can use the `xl` script (or the `make` command) to do different operations on projects.

-For a description of the script commands and their parameters, take a look at the next sections.
+For a description of the `xl` script and its parameters, take a look at the next sections.

 -------------------------------------------